parkhekishor/cde/cde/README.md

 ## Synopsis

-CDE : Customer Deduplication engine , is a generic open source entity resolution solution based on demographic information of customer entity , can be leveraged in multiple domain such as finance , hospitality,  Retail & Medical.
+CDE : Customer Deduplication engine , is a generic open source entity resolution solution based on demographic information of customer entity , can be leveraged in multiple domains such as finance , hospitality,  Retail & Medical.
 This independent component can be a part of Master data management solution.
 Solution is designed around Big data technologies & machine learning such as Spark Core, SparkML and Solr.

 ## Code Example